A Postcard from The Lake District

 Wainwright’s Coast to Coast … In Winter

 Only it wasn't winter.
-It was March, almost Easter, and a time, I'd supposed, for primrose lined paths, sparkling sunshine and hosts of daffodils.
-But in Northern England this year, March was decidedly still winter.
-Wainwright's Coast to Coast Walk is an almost 200-mile path from St Bees on the Cumbrian coast to Robin Hood's … Continue reading Wainwright’s Coast to Coast … In Winter
+It was March, almost Easter, and a time, I'd supposed, of primrose lined paths, sparkling sunshine and hosts of nodding daffodils.
+But in Northern England this year, March was decidedly still very much winter.
+Wainwright's Coast to Coast Walk is an almost 200-mile path from St Bees on the Cumbrian coast … Continue reading Wainwright’s Coast to Coast … In Winter

 Time For A Walk